jbcodeforce/big-data-tenant-analytics/docs/index.md

 **Figure 2: Big-data simple view**

-A control plane manages the job submission into a cluster of worker nodes.
+A **control plane** manages the job submission into a cluster of worker nodes.
 Each node has an executor that runs jobs.
-A job include data loading, transformation, processing and persistence of the results.
+A job includes a set of step for data loading, transformation, processing and persistence of the results.
 Once jobs are terminated resources can be reallocated.
-The distributed file storage supports two use cases, the long term persistence, highly available and scalable of the data lake, and local NFS cluster to support job execution data caching or snapshots.
+The distributed file storage supports two use cases, the long term persistence, highly available and scalable of the data lake, and local NFS cluster to support the job execution data caching and snapshots.

 The new SaaS platform includes a set of microservices to register tenant, to manage account, billing, and specific components which support data catalog, and coordinate big data batch execution.